 Child Custody and Separation

-Child Custody Lawyers Cairns
+Child Custody Lawyers in Cairns

 Child custody and separation

-In making a divorce order, the court must be satisfied that there are appropriate arrangements in place for the care of children under 18 (including any from a previous relationship).
+In making a divorce order, the court must be satisfied that there are appropriate arrangementsappropriate arrangements are in place for the care of children under 18 (including any from a previous relationship).
 However, the order can be made without formal child custody arrangements.

 You can make a formal agreement about sharing custody of your child with your ex-spouse.
 You can do this through a non-binding parenting plan or by applying for consent orders from the court.
 Consent orders are binding and can only be altered if both spouses agree or in rare cases.

 If you and your spouse cannot agree on child custody arrangements, you can participate in mediation.
 You can arrange mediation privately with your lawyer or through Relationships Australia’s Family Dispute Resolution.
-If you reach an agreement at this stage, you can formalise that agreement in a parenting plan or consent orders.
+If you reach an agreement at this stage, you can formalise that agreement in a parenting plan or consent order.

 Our family lawyers in Cairns can help you with all child custody matters.